 - Vaginal dryness, hot flashes or night sweats associated with perimenopause or menopause(6)

-BHRT is not a “miracle cure” and, if you select it as your best option, it should be used in conjunction with a holistic regimen of hormonal healing, such as healthy diet, exercise, restful sleep, and stress-reducing activities.
+BHRT is not a “miracle cure” and, if you select it as your best option, it should be used in conjunction with a holistic regimen of hormonal healing, such as a healthy diet, exercise, restful sleep, and stress-reducing activities.
 Each of these elements plays a significant role in our hormonal health.
-Inadequate nutrition, an inactive lifestyle, disturbed sleep and uncontrolled stress can all disrupt hormonal harmony.(6)
+Inadequate nutrition, an inactive lifestyle, disturbed sleep, and uncontrolled stress can all disrupt hormonal harmony.(6)